shaneHowearth/go-web-scrape/README.md

 * save
 	* Save pages or not
 * directory
-	* Dorectory that pages will be saved to
+	* Directory that pages will be saved to
 * delay
-	* delay the fecth of each page by n seconds
+	* Delay the fetch of each page by n seconds